Article Updated on: 21st March, 2025

 *Consider if you want a basic centralized access call box.

 The Viking E-10A-EWP is a user-friendly, weather-resistant, and vandal-proof call box that connects directly to a telephone line.
-As Viking rep Andrew notes in the video above, this line is “very basic, but it gets the job done well.”
+As Viking rep Andrew notes in this video, this line is “very basic, but it gets the job done well.”
 With a single call button for entry, these analog telephone entry systems are great for high-traffic areas like dorms or doctor’s offices, where you need simple, reliable access control without identity verification or extended communication.

 However, it’s not suited for high-end properties or smart home integrations.
 If you need straightforward, no-frills entry communication, the Viking E-10A-EWP is a solid choice but lacks advanced features and flexibility.